jaydenaung/CloudGuard-Scripts/README.md

 # Useful Scripts and Tutorials for Check Point CloudGuard

-Just to a repo to share some of the useful scripts I've used and tutorials.
+Just a repo to share some of the useful scripts I've used and tutorials.
 I'll keep updating this repo as I come across new use cases.

 ## Scripts
 1. [autoprov_cfg_aws.sh](scripts/autoprov_cfg_aws.sh) - CME initialization script for AWS